NateEag/dotfiles/readme.md

 wrappers around existing tools so I don't have to remember arcane interfaces.

 `lib/` contains dependencies that do not need to be installed elsewhere.

+## OS X Automation Notes

+I used to love Mac OS X but no longer trust Apple to develop it well.
+It is slowly growing more and more closed-off and iOS-like.

+Nonetheless, as a developer it's a pragmatic choice for a desktop, as it's the only supported platform for writing and testing code that works on all desktop / mobile OSes (be it web code or native).

+Thus, I live in it, until the day I can't stand it any more.

+Accessibility Inspector.app is an essential tool for automating graphical programs.
+Paired with AppleScript's command-line interpreter `osascript` (and the necessary permissions for Terminal.app, which is not without risk but sure is handy), you can write command-line programs to automate almost any graphical program you run.

+`bin/mute-slack` is an example.
+It mutes the current Slack call (as long as it's Slack's frontmost window).
+My Hammerspoon config gives that command a global keybinding, thus giving me a global keyboard shortcut for muting Slack.

+The same general principle applies on almost any OS.
+If it has a solid accessibility API, you can use it to automate graphical programs.

+It's tempting to call that "abusing the accessibility API", but it really isn't.
+The whole purpose of such an API is to do exactly these sorts of things, to make it easier for people to use programs that didn't consider their needs fully.

+Assistive devices are useful even to those without traditional handicaps.